-We have been engaged to estimate the Fair Market Value of 100% ownership interest in the tangible and intangible assets of The John X. Jones Company, Inc. as of March 1, 2017.
+We have been engaged to estimate the Fair Market Value of 100 percent ownership interest in the tangible and intangible assets of Any Company, Inc. as of January 2, 2020.
 This valuation was performed for the purpose of providing an independent valuation to assist the client in the potential sale of the company.
 Our report is subject to the attached Statement of General Assumptions and Limiting Conditions.
-The report is intended for the use by the subject company, its owners and professional advisors and shall not be disseminated to any party other than the client or an intended user.
-This report is not to be used as a basis for financial loans, estate planning or any other purpose other than a sale or purchase of a company.
+The report is intended for the use by the subject company, its owners, and its professional advisors, and shall not be disseminated to any party other than the client or an intended user.
+This report is not to be used as a basis for financial loans, estate planning, or any other purpose other than a sale or purchase of a company.